 The idea of outsourced SOC providers (like an MDR or MSSP) has been in existence for quite some time, but one question remains – does it solve the problem?

-Overall, the quality of the SOC service is not assured and the trust between the parties is not strong.
+Overall, the quality of the SOC service provider is not assured and the trust between the parties is not strong.
 Often this results in redundant work.
 This can create a different kind of dependence on an outside provider.

 |It decreases the number of false positives your team sees.||The number of false positives and escalations usually remains relatively very high.|